-Your internet browser is probably something on your computer or laptop you spend a lot of time using, so why not make it feel more personal, unique, and add some functions you may not have thought existed.
-If you are using Google Chrome it's easy to customize.
+Your Internet browser is probably something on your computer or laptop you spend a lot of time using, so why not make it feel more personal, unique, and add some functions you may not have thought existed.
 Below we'll discuss are few different ways you can modify Chrome, using themes and Installing extensions.

-If you are not familiar with Google Chrome it is a freeware web browser developed by Google.
-First released in 2008 it is now available on most, if not all operating systems, from Windows to macOS, even Linux.
-Chrome is also available for download on Android and iOS devices and can be setup to sync your computer, or laptop’s settings with your mobile device.
-Unsurprisingly Google Chrome is currently ranked as the most used web browser worldwide, holding slightly more than 60% of the market, the next player in the game being, Firefox holding a mere 9 to 16% of market share.
+If you are not familiar with Google Chrome it is a freeware web browser developed by Google, first released in 2008.
+It is available on most, if not all operating systems, from Windows to macOS and even Linux.
+Chrome is also available for download on Android and iOS devices and can be set up to sync with your computer or laptop.
+Unsurprisingly, Google Chrome is currently ranked as the most used web browser worldwide, holding slightly more than 60% of the market, with the next player in the game, Firefox holding a mere 9 to 16% of market share.

-Chrome has endless of “Extensions” available for download to make things easier, or change the layout and function of just about anything, if you think it might exist, just try search for it, there is a possibility someone has already had the same thought.
+Chrome has endless Extensions available for download to make things easier or change the layout and function of just about anything.
+So if you think a feature may exist, search for it, there is a possibility someone has already had the same thought as you.

 Auto HD For YouTube™ By dingosolutions: Make YouTube videos automatically play in HD.
 Automatically set videos to play in HD.
 Users can select from 1080p, 720p, and other sizes as are available for each particular video.